Fourth Sunday of Advent-A

 Isn’t that when we hear God speak to us – when we are quiet?
 Sometimes people complain, “God isn’t answering me!”
 I ask, “Have you been quiet long enough to hear what God is trying to say to you?”

 A priest wrote that every time he visited a nursing home, he noticed a man seated next to his bed-ridden wife.
-Because of illness, she had not spoken a word in eight years.
+He had learned that, because of illness, she had not spoken a word in eight years.
 But her husband still went there every day to be with her.
 And then one day she died.

 The priest went to the funeral home, and that gentleman came up to him crying and said, “I am going to miss her.
 I am really going to miss her.”
-Her presence was even more powerful to him than her words.
+Her presence was still powerful to him, even when her words had failed.

 There is power in silence.